MistaCarson/Fall2023MiniJam/README.md

 3. In order to commit the changes hit the commit button in the bottom left, then push your changes by hitting the push to branch button in the top right.

-Now you're changes should be with the repository!
+Now your changes should be with the repository!